ReLU Neural Networks of Polynomial Size for Exact Maximum Flow Computation: Introduction

-\mypara{Neural Networks and Parallel Computation} Similar to Boolean circuits, NNs can be seen as a model of parallel computation since the execution of all neurons of one layer can be done in parallel.
+Similar to Boolean circuits, NNs are naturally a model of parallel computation by performing all operations within one layer at the same time.
 Without going into detail here, the depth of an NN is related to the running time of a parallel algorithm, its width is related to the required number of processing units, and its size to the total amount of work conducted by the algorithm.
 Against this background, a natural goal is to design NNs as shallow as possible in order to make maximal use of parallelization.
 However, several results in the area of NN expressivity state that decreasing the depth is often only possible at the cost of an \emph{exponential} increase in width; see~\cite{Arora:DNNwithReLU,eldan2016power,liang2017deep,safran2017depth,Telgarsky15,telgarsky2016benefits,yarotsky2017error}.

 Interestingly, a related observation can be made for the Maximum Flow Problem using complexity theory.
-By the result of Arora et al.\ \cite{Arora:DNNwithReLU} mentioned above, any CPWL function can be represented with logarithmic depth in the input dimension.
+By the result of Arora et al.\ \cite{Arora:DNNwithReLU} mentioned above, any CPWL function can be represented with logarithmic depth in the input dimension, while not giving any guarantee on the total size.
 In particular, this is also true for the function mapping arc capacities to a maximum flow.
 Hence, NNs with logarithmic depth can solve the Maximum Flow Problem and it arises the question whether such shallow NNs are also possible while maintaining polynomial total size.